 You are reading this because you need the help of a bankruptcy lawyer in Battle Creek, MI.
-The law firm of Michael B. Walling, PLC offers knowledgeable representation for clients that need a fresh financial start.
-We can also provide you with an elder law attorney to ensure your medical care and your assets' distribution after your death per your wishes.
+The law firm of Michael B. Walling, PLC offers representation for clients that need a fresh financial start.
+We can also provide you with an elder law attorney to ensure your medical care and your asset distribution after your death meets your wishes.
 Contact us for a confidential consultation.

 Protecting Assets-Nursing Home

 Q: Should I sell my assets to help pay for nursing home costs?

 A: No. We can help you cover the cost of nursing home care by filing for Medicaid.
 If you qualify, this government program will provide the funds to pay for nursing home fees.